dres-dev/DRES/README.md

 ### Create Competition Run

 An evaluation template serves as the template for one or more _evaluation runs_.
-Please keep in mind, that once a _run_ was created, changes on the template are not reflected in the run.
+Please keep in mind, that once a _run_ was created, changes on the template are not reflected in that run.

-Evaluation runs are created from the _Evaluations_ view, where one uses the "+" button to create a new one.
+Evaluation runs are created from the _Evaluation Template Overview_ view, where one uses the "Exit" (a running person) button to create a new one.

 In a non distributed setting, it might be desirable, that participants cannot view the actual run from the frontend, but require an external source for the query hints (e.g. a large monitor).
 This could be achieved by unchecking the corresponding option in the dialog.
+A run must be of either type `SYNCHRONOUS` or `ASYNCHRONOUS`.
+The former has task presentation and task execution syncrhonised for all participants and the latter enables task execution individually per participant.

 ### Runnig the evaluation

 As evaluation _operator_, one has to first start the run, then switch to a fitting task and ultimately start the task.
-Query hints are displayed as configured to all viewers, once they are all loaded (depending on the setup, this might take a breif moment).
+Query hints are displayed as configured to all viewers, once they are all loaded (depending on the setup, this might take a brief moment).
 Viewers and participants are shown the message "_Waiting for host to start task_".
 In case this seems to take too long, the operator can switch to the admin view and force all participants to be ready, by clicking the red ones.